vkay222/The-Human-Machine-Network/README.md

 ## The HMN in Two Sentences

-The Human-Machine Network (HMN)** is a framework for a new paradigm of decentralized governance that integrates autonomous AI agents, ZK-encryption, scalable voting, game theory, and consensus mechanisms within DAOs.
+The HMN is a framework for a new paradigm of decentralized governance that integrates autonomous AI agents, ZK-encryption, scalable voting, game theory, and consensus mechanisms within DAOs.
 This system may underpin future parallel societies or network states.

 ---

 ## Overview